YujunZhong/hockey-game-prediction/README.md

 # Hockey Game Prediction
-This repository includes three parts for hockey game prediction: model deployment, live workflows and interactive visualization.
-The training code for the models and the visualization of the NHL data are in other branches.
+This repository includes three parts for hockey game prediction: model deployment, live workflows and interactive visualization. **The training code for the models and the visualization of the NHL data are in other branches**.

 ## Setup & Deployment Guide